 No Wrong Holes: Thirty Years of Nayland Blake is organized by Jamillah James, Curator, ICA LA.

 No Wrong Holes: Thirty Years of Nayland Blake is made possible thanks to lead support from The Andy Warhol Foundation for the Visual Arts.
-Additional support is provided by the City of Los Angeles Department of Cultural Affairs and Marieluise Hessel.
-ICA LA is supported by its Curator’s Council, Fieldwork, and 1717 Collective.
+Generous support is provided by the City of Los Angeles Department of Cultural Affairs, Beth Rudin DeWoody, Marieluise Hessel, Linda Janger, Matthew Marks Gallery, and Friends of Nayland Blake: Karyn Kohl, Stephen J. Javaras and Robert A. Collins, and Marla and Jeffrey Michaels.
+ICA LA is supported by Curator’s Council, Fieldwork, and 1717 Collective.